 7) Belts.
 The belts are responsible for driving the water pump, as well as other accessories.
 Be sure they're in good shape and adjustment, not worn, cracked, or slipping.
 Never over-tighten belts.
 Over-tightened belts put unnecessary side-load pressures on the water pump impeller shaft and bearings.
 Premature water pump failure is inevitable.

 8) Hoses.
 Radiator hoses are responsible for carrying coolant to and from the engine from the radiator.
 They should be regularly checked for signs of advanced deterioration, such as bulging and cracking.
 Healthy hoses should be pliable, not soft and spongy, or hard and brittle.
 Any sign of leakage could mean that it's time for a replacement.

 9) Thermostat.
 The thermostat is responsible for regulating the flow of coolant into the engine block.
 It keeps the engine block at its optimum operating temperature.
 When the engine is cold, the thermostat closes to restrict coolant flow and allow the engine to quickly reach a satisfactory operating temperature.
 As the engine heats up, the thermostat opens and allows more coolant to circulate.
 A sticky thermostat can stop or restrict coolant flow to the engine.

 10) Water Pump.
 The water pump delivers a continuous flow of coolant through the radiator and through the engine.
 A paddle-style impeller mounted inside the water pump housing, rotating on a bearing-supported shaft, is responsible for moving the coolant.
 The impeller shaft is driven externally by a pulley/belt combination that's connected to the crank shaft pulley.
-Keeping the coolant clean and fresh and the belts properly tensioned is about all the maintenance the water pump requires.
+Keeping the coolant clean and fresh and the belts have proper tension is about all the maintenance the water pump requires.